useradgents/skot/docs/components/framework_components/skpager.md

     app:layout_constraintTop_toBottomOf="@+id/actionBar" />
 ```

-`initialScreens` could be an empty list.
-You can set screens to display after SKPager init, setting `screens` properties :
+`initialScreens` cou property can be an empty list.
+You can define the list of TabPages to be displayed at any time by setting the `screens` property.

 ```kotlin
 pager.screens = init.onBoardings.map { page ->